ipfs/community/CONTRIBUTING.md

 We are always thrilled to receive pull requests, and do our best to process them as quickly as possible.
 However, if you are not sure if that typo is worth a pull request?
 Do it!
 We will appreciate it.

 If you don't get a response to a pull request within a few days, feel free to ping the repository maintainer, captain or last person to merge something in that repository.
+Alternatively you can also reach out in the #ipfs IRC channel (Freenode).

 We're also trying very hard to keep IPFS focused.
 This means that we might decide against incorporating a new feature.
 However, there might be a way to implement that feature on top of (or below) IPFS.